htruong/htruong.github.io/projects.md

 - *Unikey Legacy*.
 A Unikey Vietnamese Keyboard Driver distribution for easier installation, deployment, update and maintenance for end-users and system administrators.
 Fixes some Unikey's annoying behaviors.
-[Download](/downloads/UnikeyLegacy.msi).
+[Download](/downloads/UnikeyLegacy.msi) - NEW: Fixed link.

 - *Viet Lunar Calendar*.
 This gadget displays corresponding Lunar date corresponding to today or any solar date.
-[Download](/downloads/VietnameseLunarCalendar.gadget).
+[Download](/downloads/VietnameseLunarCalendar.gadget) - NEW: Fixed link.

 - *1911 player*.
 Lightweight, static HTML5 player, to stream music from the Raspberry Pi.
 [Code](https://github.com/htruong/1911-player).